 It should be noted that the front label of the wine has a #BROWNZIN hastag.
 The winery was an early adopter of Twitter in their marketing endeavors.

 Brown Estate makes Zinfandel that truly has very few peers in California.
-It should be included in the conversation with the likes of Turley, Carlisle and Bedrock.
 The wine can be found at retail and at the winery.
-Seriously consider signing up for the mailing list.
+Consider signing up for the mailing list.
+This bottle is fairly priced at $42 and the 2013 version is readily available.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.